Mihai-Lazar26/IntroductionToRobotics/LaboratoryHomeworks/Homework3/README.md

-# 7 segment digit control with joystick
+# 7-segment display controlled with joystick